-Channel-Specific Registers
+Channel Specific Registers

-Some channel setup functions, such as the Buffer Control 1 register (Register 0x1A4C), can be programmed to a different value for each channel.
+Some channel setup functions, such as the buffer control register (Register 0x1A4C), can be programmed to a different value for each channel.
 In these cases, channel address locations are internally duplicated for each channel.
-These registers and bits are designated in Table 46 as local.
+These registers and bits are designated in Table 43 as local.
 These local registers and bits can be accessed by setting the appropriate Channel A or Channel B bits in Register 0x0008.
 If both bits are set, the subsequent write affects the registers of both channels.
 In a read cycle, set only Channel A or Channel B to read one of the two registers.
-If both bits are set during an SPI read cycle, the device returns the value for Channel A. All other registers and bits are considered global, and changes to these registers and bits affect the entire device and the channel features for which independent settings are not allowed between channels.
-The settings in Register 0x0200 do not affect the global registers and bits.
+If both bits are set during an SPI read cycle, the device returns the value for Channel A. Registers and bits designated as global in Table 43 affect the entire device and the channel features for which independent settings are not allowed between channels.
+The settings in Register 0x0005 do not affect the global registers and bits.